ShivaniKhatri96/Notetaking-app/README.md

 - Be accessible from a public url
 - Fix bug related to context menu I created.
 It tends to overflow from the window
 - Navigation bar for mobile version: different style basically
-  > I will be working on these on `version2` branch during my free time

 ### Tools used